 This shared key exchange or negotiation is called the Diffie-Hellman Key Exchange, named for the authors of the paper that first detailed this method, Whitfield Diffie and Martin Hellman.
 Their work built upon previous work done by Ralph Merkle, so it has been suggested (by Hellman himself) this method be called the Diffie-Hellman-Merkle Key Exchange.
 In actual configurations, you will often see this method applied as DH Groups, different groups corresponding to keys of different lengths in binary bits.

-During the preparation, any of the judges could have seen and sampled from the starting pots or the intermediate pots.
+During the preparation, any judges could have seen and sampled from the starting pots or the intermediate pots.
 Even if Cesar, intent on learning the secret recipe, poses as a judge, he wouldn’t be able to reliably reconstruct the final recipe Adam and Burt used.
-(This example assumes that Cesar doesn’t have the ability to distinguish all the individual flavors included in the chili and that to attempt to identify the ingredients and their amounts via laboratory analysis would be expensive enough in time and energy invested to make it infeasible.)
+(This example assumes that Cesar doesn’t have the ability to distinguish all the individual flavors included in the chili.
+To attempt to identify the ingredients and their amounts via laboratory analysis would be expensive enough in time and energy invested in making it infeasible.)

 If an attacker wanted to compromise any communication encrypted with this key, a typical man-in-the-middle eavesdropping attack would be insufficient.
 An attacker could, however, insert himself as a transit man-in-the-middle.
 If an attacker set himself up so that all communication between the two hosts had to go through him, he could perform a Diffie-Hellman negotiation with each peer.
 Each side of the connection would only know whether a successful key is negotiated, but not with whom.
 In this position, the man-in-the-middle would be able to see the whole conversation–in fact, he’d have to decrypt incoming traffic and re-encrypt it before sending it out the other side to maintain the impression that each end still has its “secure” connection.